ibra-kdbra/Journey_FullStack/README.md

 ### **3. Angular**
 - **What stands out:** Two-way data binding saves you from writing boilerplate to sync the front-end and back-end.
 Plus, TypeScript support makes large apps safer to build.
 - **What’s tricky:** It’s huge and opinionated, meaning it takes longer to learn and has a steeper curve.
-- **Solid practice:** Stick to its modular design—organize features into lazy-loaded modules.
+- **Solid practice:** Stick to its modular design; organize features into lazy-loaded modules.
 Angular loves **dependency injection**, so lean into it for clean architecture.

 ---

 ### **4. Next.js**
 - **What’s the deal:** Next.js is React’s high-performance sibling.
 It gives you server-side rendering (SSR) out of the box, meaning faster initial page loads and better SEO.
 - **Why advanced devs dig it:** You can mix SSR, static generation, and client-side rendering depending on what your page needs.
 - **Solid approach:** Use a file-based routing system carefully.
-It’s also perfect for **domain-driven design (DDD)**—organize your app by business domains, not features.
+It’s also perfect for **domain-driven design (DDD)**; organize your app by business domains, not features.

 ---